 The key to prevention is to disrupt formation and clear away accumulation on a consistent basis.
 You need to brush your teeth twice a day for at least two minutes each time in order to remove most of the biofilm.
 You must also use floss or an interdental brush to clear the buildup between the teeth and just below the gumline.

 It is important to note that biofilm accumulation is not limited to your teeth and gums.
 It accumulates on your tongue, for instance, which is why you should brush or scrape your tongue whenever you brush your teeth.
 Biofilm can also build up on dentures, implants, oral appliances, and so forth, which is why you must adhere to whatever cleaning guidelines your dentist provided you.
 A professional cleaning every six months will clear your teeth and gums of any plaque or calculus you may have missed.

 Keep Your Mouth Free of Bad Bacteria

 Managing bacterial growth in the mouth and avoiding biofilm formation starts at home through hydration, a well-balanced diet, and daily brushing and flossing.
-You should also visit Scottsdale Dental Excellence twice a year to have your teeth professionally cleaned and to have Jeffrey D. Clark, DDS, examine your mouth.
+You should also visit Scottsdale Cosmetic Dentistry Excellence twice a year to have your teeth professionally cleaned and to have Jeffrey D. Clark, DDS, examine your mouth.
 Dr. Clark can assess the health of your mouth and provide you personalized oral care recommendations.
 Call 480 585 1853 today to schedule your appointment.